 WARNING: Whipped cream cartridges contain nitrous oxide, a chemical known to the State of California to cause birth defects or other reproductive harm.
 Food use only.
 Do not inhale the nitrous oxide found in whipped cream charger refills.
 It may cause serious and irreversible damage to your health, including death.
 Whip-eez Inc. is not liable in any way for injuries or deaths caused to anyone, regardless of age, by the misuse of the products found on this website.
+Whipped Cream Chargers are for Food and Beverage preparation only.
+We will refuse to sell Nitrous Oxide (N2O) Cream Charger cartridges to you if we suspect you intend to misuse them or are under 18.

 RECYCLING – Non refillable, made of 100% recyclable steel.
 They are safe to put in with your tin cans etc. for collection.
 Please do not dispose of unused cartridges!